 One important prerequisite for using family-based selection is to give an accurate ranking of the broodstock without errors in the family relationships.
 Thus, to produce accuracy, GenoMar started to use the DNA-information (microsatellite markers) to identify the parents and other family members in the tilapia breeding program from 2000.
 GenoMar has therefore been using marker-assisted selection to construct pedigree and BLUP model for a very long time.
 Not only for growth-related traits, but also other traits like fillet yield, robustness, resistance to different economically important bacterial diseases, etc. consecutively as shown in Figure 1.

 During the 2000s a paradigm shift took place in animal breeding with the arrival of genomic selection or genomic prediction methods.
 Professor Theo Meuwissen and co-workers introduced the concept in 2001.
 Gradually, this method has been implemented in the livestock industry during the past decades.

 GenoMar developed the first commercial tilapia genotyping tool, also referred to as a SNP (single nucleotide polymorphism)-panel in 2016.
 A SNP is a specific place in the genome that vary with different base pairs (Cytosine-Guanine and Adenine-Thymine) from fish to fish.
 The chosen SNP’s with a defined base pair is linked to traits of importance in breeding.

-We revealed more than 2 million places in the tilapia genome where fish differ from each other at a single nucleotide and selected ~ 60 000 of those SNPs to construct the first SNP-panel to be used commercially in tilapia breeding (Figure 5).
+We revealed more than 2 million places in the tilapia genome where fish differ from each other at a single nucleotide.
+Around 60 000 of those SNPs were selected to construct the first SNP-panel to be used commercially in tilapia breeding (Figure 6).

 Today 100 percent of the candidate fish in our breeding programs are genotyped and selected based on genomic breeding values.
 Thereby, the number of genotyped fish is increasing every year.